LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/composing-functions.rst

 Functions Should Do Exactly One Thing
 -------------------------------------

 An important consideration when writing a function is size.
-By "size" we mean in-part that functions should be short, but more specifically, that a function should *do exactly one thing.*
+By "size" we mean that functions should be short and, more importantly, *do exactly one thing.*

 This principle is easier to state than to put into practice.
 For example, what if we had written ``isPalindrome`` without breaking out the ``reverse`` code into a separate function?